The Time Of Our Lives

-Understanding exactly how clock genes work may help scientists develop new medicines that adjust or reset the human biological clock to treat the ill effects of jet lag, night shift work or wintertime depression.
+Understanding exactly how clock genes work may help scientists develop new medicines that adjust or reset the human biological clock to treat the ill effects of jet lag, night shift work, or wintertime depression.
 Clock genes may also offer clues to sleep disorders such as narcolepsy, which makes people feel sleepy during the day.

-Our internal clock controls hormone levels, which can effect the way our bodies respond to certain medications.
+Our internal clock controls hormone levels, which can affect the way our bodies respond to certain medications.
 Better knowledge of circadian rhythms may improve the effectiveness of medications by revealing the best times to take them.

 Light is used to treat people with seasonal affective disorder, the form of depression that surfaces during the shorter days of winter.
 Some research indicates light therapy is more effective if it is synchronized with a patient's internal clock, which is why some patients are treated with exposure to bright light early in the morning.
 Bright light also has been used to help people adjust to jet lag and to changes in work shifts.